North Carolina Highway 11 Bypass: Route description

-The route begins as the Greenville Southwest Bypass south of Ayden.
-It starts south as NC 11 exits off heading west of Ayden and Winterville.
-The four-lane rural freeway wraps around the west side of Ayden using exit numbers that are based on mile markers of NC 11 mileage numbers.
-The route continues north to an interchange with NC 102 continuing northward through rural areas of Pitt County, including the Renston Rural Historic District, bypassing Winterville to the west and coming to two closely spaced diamond interchanges with Forlines Road and US 13, US 264, and US 264 Alternate (Dickinson Avenue), with US 264 joining its concurrency with NC 11 Bypass.
-West of Downtown Greenville, the Greenville Southwest Bypass ends at a cloverleaf interchange with I-587 and Stantonsburg Road, with the NC 11 Bypass freeway continuing north concurrent with US 264.
-Wrapping around the city of Greenville to the northwest, the route now uses mile mileage numbers of US 264.
-The route intersects NC 43 and NC 33 before terminating at a folded diamond interchange with US 13/NC 11/NC 903, from which US 264 continues to the east as a four-lane partial controlled access highway.
+The route begins, under the billed "Greenville Southwest Bypass" inside southern Ayden.
+It starts south, with NC 11 exiting off heading into the core areas of Ayden and Winterville.
+The four-lane rural freeway wraps around the west area of Ayden using exit numbers which are based on the mile markers of NC 11.
+The route continues north to an interchange with NC 102 continuing northward through rural areas of Pitt County, including the Renston Rural Historic District, going west of central Winterville to the west and coming to two closely spaced diamond interchanges with Forlines Road and US 13, US 264, and US 264 Alternate (Dickinson Avenue), with US 264 joining its concurrency with NC 11 Bypass.
+West of Downtown Greenville, the Greenville Southwest Bypass ends with the cloverleaf interchange with I-587 and Stantonsburg Road, with the NC 11 Bypass freeway continuing north concurrent with US 264.
+Wrapping around the central Greenville to the northwest, the route now uses mile mileage numbers of US 264.
+The route intersects NC 43 and NC 33 before terminating when coming to the folded diamond interchange with US 13/NC 11/NC 903, from which US 264 continues to the east along the four-lane partial controlled access highway.